Welcome to Washington Lavender Farm

 "Something sweet and sacred there is in these treasured family collections, and, as they are opened for us, we catch a whiff of lavender and rose leaves from Mrs. Washington’s dainty linen closets.” --from “Martha Washington” by Anne Hollingsworth Wharton

 Proud member of

-Don't miss the next Sequim Lavender Farm Faire - July 18-20, 2014 on Sequim Lavender Weekend
+Don't miss the next Sequim Lavender Farm Tour and Fair - July 18-20, 2014 on Sequim Lavender Weekend!

 Queen Victoria made extensive use of lavender throughout Buckingham Palace.